cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/google.md

 cms google yaml add ~/.cloudmesh/google.json --service=google
 ```

-* Once this command is successfully executed you can validate the entry in yaml file.
+* Once this command is successfully executed it creates a yaml entry for google
+storage, you can validate this entry in cloudmesh.yaml file at `storage:` section.
  Here is the sample yaml file entry for google storage :

   ```
+  cloudmesh:..
+  .
+  .
+  storage:...
+  .
    google:
       cm:
         name: google